hsyuen720/02244-information-flow-project/README.md

 # Book Marketplace Prototype

-This is a terminal-based prototype for an electronic book marketplace, built as part of the "02244 Logic for Security" course project.
-It demonstrates secure information flow using Myers' Decentralized Label Model, implemented in Python with SQLite as the database.

-## Overview

-The Book Marketplace allows:
-- **Vendors** to offer books for sale.
-- **Customers** to search for books and purchase them.
-- Secure handling of sensitive data (e.g., shipping addresses) with explicit declassification.
-- **Selling User Data**: Optional opt-in for customers to share purchase data for marketing purposes, with a small discount.

 ### Features
 1. **Offer a Book**: Vendors can list books with details like title, author, and price.
 2. **Search for Books**: Customers can search books by any field (e.g., title, author).
 3. **Purchase a Book**: Customers can buy books, with shipping address shared with the vendor and optionally with marketing if opted in.

-### Security Model
-- Based on **Myers' Decentralized Label Model** (A. C. Myers and B. Liskov, 1997).
-- Uses security labels to enforce confidentiality and integrity:
-  - **Owners**: Control who can read/write data.
-  - **Readers/Writers**: Defined in labels (e.g., `{"read_by": ["public"], "write_by": ["vendor_id", "platform"]}`).
-  - **Declassification**: Explicitly relaxes constraints (e.g., sharing shipping address with vendors, or marketing data if opted in).

 ## Prerequisites